baselime/docs/cli/basic.md

-  baselime plan          Show changes required by the current configuration baselime queries       Manage queries baselime refresh       Update the state to match remote systems baselime validate      Check whether the configuration is valid
+  baselime plan          Show changes required by the current configuration baselime queries       Manage queries baselime refresh       Update the state to match remote systems baselime upgrade       Upgrades the Baselime CLI to the latest version baselime validate      Check whether the configuration is valid

 Options: